MaterializeInc/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 [rollout]: #rollout

 We will roll out this change in phases behind a feature flag.
 The change is seen purely as an optimization opportunity, and should be safe to shut off at any time.
-We will aim ensure that any errors handled due to Persist PubSub cannot crash or halt the process.
+We will aim to ensure that any errors handled due to Persist PubSub cannot crash or halt the process.

 We anticipate message volume to be on the order of 1-1.5 per second per shard, with each message in the 100 bytes-1KiB